JamesMitofsky/JamesMitofsky/README.md

 <h1>I'm looking for work 👋</h1>

-👨‍💻 I love working with frontend technologies!
+👨‍💻 I love frontend technologies!

 📚 The [JAMstack](https://jamstack.org/) is groovy — also a fan of browser extensions, serverless databases, & serverless functions.